uvarc/rc-website/content/service/dac.md

 * machine learning and artificial intelligence support.

 ##### Areas of Expertise
-Our [staff](/about/people/) have a variety of experience and expertise to assist with your next research project and many are former researchers.
+Our [staff](/about/people/) have a variety of experience and expertise to assist with your next research project and many have been academic researchers.
 We have expertise in
 * artificial intelligence and machine learning,
 * bioinformatics,
 * image processing,
 * others...

 ##### Past Collaborations
+We have years of experience with collaborations.
 A few of our past collaborations with UVA researchers are below.
 To see more examples, visit our [Projects](/project/) page.

 <div class="row">